 In Beltsville, a lot of people use the bus to get to work every day though Beltsville is a relatively small town.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The percentage of people in Beltsville who are college-educated is somewhat higher than the average US community of 21.84%: 28.37% of adults in Beltsville have at least a bachelor's degree.
+The overall education level of Beltsville citizens is substantially higher than the typical US community, as 29.97% of adults in Beltsville have at least a bachelor's degree, and the average American community has 21.84%.

 The most common language spoken in Beltsville is English.
 Other important languages spoken here include Spanish and African languages.